martinit18/nested_fit/README.md

 > :warning: Windows support is deprecated.
 Compile at own risk.

 ### Using PIP
-For most users if you are running on Linux or MacOS (x86_64 only!), chances are you can just install directly from pip.
+For most users if you are running on Linux or MacOS, chances are you can just install directly from pip.
 ```sh
 pipx install nested_fit
 ```

 ### Installing from source (automatic)
-If you are not running intel x86_64 you can install via the following script:
+If you cannot use pip you can install via the following script:
 ```bash
 curl -sSL https://raw.githubusercontent.com/martinit18/nested_fit/refs/heads/master/install.sh | bash
 ```